Learning a Decentralized Medium Access Control Protocol for Shared Message Transmission: Problem Formulation

 \section{Problem Formulation}

 We consider a wireless network consisting of $N$ nodes $\mathcal{N}=\{n_1,\ldots,n_N\}$, which are tasked to transmit a set of $L$ shared messages $\mathcal{L} = \{l_1\ldots,l_L\}$ to a central controller $S$ using $M \geq L$ orthogonal transmission opportunities (in time, frequency, etc.).
-At any given time $t$,\footnote{For simplicity, we omit the subscript $t$ in following expressions to improve readability.} message $l \in \mathcal{L}$ becomes available to a subset of \textit{active nodes}, denoted as $\mathcal{A}_l$, where $\mathcal{A}_l \subseteq \mathcal{N}$ and $0 < \vert \mathcal{A}_l \vert \leq N$.
-These active nodes are responsible for transmitting message $l$ to the controller.
-Importantly, nodes belonging to $\mathcal{A}_l$ are not aware of which other nodes are also responsible for transmitting the same message, nor do they have direct communication with each other.
-The objective of the system is to ensure that each message $l \in \mathcal{L}$ is successfully transmitted to $S$ at least once over the $M$ transmission opportunities.
-This must be achieved regardless of which specific node transmits the message, emphasizing the reliability of shared message delivery rather than individual node success.
-The inherent challenge lies in the absence of inter-node awareness, i.e., each node does not know which other nodes are responsible for transmitting the same message as itself, precluding explicit coordination.
+At any given time $t$,\footnote{For simplicity, we omit the subscript $t$ in following expressions to improve readability.} message $l \in \mathcal{L}$ becomes available to a \deniz{non-empty} subset of \textit{active nodes}, denoted as $\mathcal{A}_l$, where $\mathcal{A}_l \subseteq \mathcal{N}$ and $0 < \vert \mathcal{A}_l \vert \leq N$.
+As introduced in Section \ref{sec:introduction}, the core objective is to ensure each message $l \in \mathcal{L}$ is successfully delivered to $S$ at least once over the $M$ opportunities.
+This must be achieved despite the complete absence of inter-node awareness regarding the active set $\mathcal{A}_l$, precluding explicit coordination.
 An overall depiction of the scenario is provided in Fig.~\ref{fig:scenario}.